hhchen1105/academic-page-old/README.md

   Probably need to visit https://security.google.com/settings/security/apppasswords to obtain Application Specific Password.

-  If there is no local browser, run
+  If you want to open a browser at another machine (not the console machine), run the following command and follow the instructions:

-  $ appcfg.py --noauth_local_webserver update [PATH-TO-ACADEMIC-PAGE-FOLDER]
+  $ appcfg.py --noauth_local_webserver --oauth2 update [PATH-TO-ACADEMIC-PAGE-FOLDER]